shzycat/ZIni/README.md

 # ZIni
-A Real Crude Cross-Platform Ini-File-Reader Written by C++
+A Real Crude Header-Only Cross-Platform Ini-File-Reader Written by C++

 First step is to support the "utf-8 file" (or other encode compatible with ASCII)